cgrates/cgrates/docs/diamagent.rst

 asr_template
 	The template (out of templates config section) used to build the AbortSession message.
 If not specified the ASR message is never sent out.

+slr_template
+	The template (out of templates config section) used to build an SLR request out of the event coming from diameter.

+snr_template
+	The template (out of templates config section) used to build an SNR request out of threshold event triggered.

+str_template
+	The template (out of templates config section) used to build an STR request out of the event coming from diameter.

 templates
 	Group fields based on their usability.
 Can be used in both processor templates as well as hardcoded within CGRateS functionality (ie *\*err* or *\*asr*).
 The IDs are unique, defining the same id in multiple configuration places/files will result into overwrite.